First some truth: there was a time when I regularly asked myself, “why life coaching?”

-First, some truth from me to you: there was a time when I regularly asked myself why life coaching?
 Because, honestly, I cringed at the term.
 Despite my passion for the profession, I tap-danced all around that particular phrase when describing what I feel privileged to do.
 It was funny, really.
-Life coaching just felt cliché somehow.
+Life coaching just felt cliché.

 But then one intense day, a very special lady in my life, my elderly mother, unexpectedly ended all that.
 She got down to the essence of things the way moms do, saying, “Why beat around the bush?
 You’re a life coach.”

 Great big wave of her little hand.
 Great big emphasis on life while—more truth here—at the end of her own.
 So, instead of feeling annoyed by her opinion, it was instant goose-bump city for me.
-Then I surprised myself with a wave of energy that I used to re-frame the work that I love.
+Long story short, cut to now: I’m a life coach.

 So what is life coaching, really?